Historic Porsche Hybrid Vehicle was Built 111 Years Ago

 Secured with SHA-256 Encryption

-UPDATED: Mar 13, 2020
+UPDATED: Dec 29, 2020

 It’s all about you.
 We want to help you make the right coverage choices.

-Advertiser Disclosure: We strive to help you make confident insurance decisions.
+Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
-We partner with top insurance providers.
-This doesn't influence our content.
-Our opinions are our own.
+We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 We’ve been talking a lot about hybrids these days, almost as if they were a new concept.
-The reality is that in the early days of the automobile, engineers were really inventors, who were all trying to build a better propulsion solution than the next guy.
+The reality is that in the early days of the automobile, engineers were really inventors who were all trying to build a better propulsion solution than the next guy.

-The example seen here is an exact, working replica that Porsche engineers have built from Porsche’s sketches, photos and extensive research.
+The example seen here is an exact working replica that Porsche engineers have built from Porsche’s sketches, photos, and extensive research.
 The Semper Vivus was on display at the New York Auto Show during media days, before being shipped to the Porsche Museum in Stuttgart where it goes on display on May 10.